Evalet: Evaluating Large Language Models through Functional Fragmentation: User Study

-In contrast, in the \control{} condition, as participants could not adequately gauge their trust in the evaluations, they frequently mentioned not relying on the LLM-based evaluations and instead manually inspecting the outputs themselves.
+In contrast, in the \control{} condition, participants could not adequately gauge their trust in the evaluations, so they would frequently manually inspected the outputs themselves without relying on the LLM-based evaluations.
 For example, P3 mentioned: \myquote{In the [\control{} condition], I had to read all of the [output] and also the justification, so I focused only on the [output] and tended to not look at the justification.} By manually reviewing the outputs themselves, participants not only lost efficiency benefits from the LLM-based evaluations but they also tended to focus on more abstract or surface-level issues regarding the model outputs (e.g., overall writing quality, coherency, logic).
-Besides being less concrete, P8 also explained how these broader issues could be more challenging to resolve: \myquote{The issues I identified seem more related to the limitations of the model itself [...]
+As they were less concrete, P8 explained that these broader issues could be more challenging to resolve: \myquote{The issues I identified seem more related to the limitations of the model itself [...]
 No matter what feedback I give, it will be difficult to resolve these.} This is also reflected in the interaction logs, where participants in \control{} frequently viewed each output in detail \stats{20.92}{9.35}{33.91}{13.32}{w}{0.00}{<0.001}, while participants in \treatment{} interacted more frequently with the Explore Tab and Map Visualization, selecting and navigating between data points \stats{59.25}{27.89}{33.92}{20.69}{w}{9.00}{=0.02}.

 Although the \treatment{} condition helped participants find more actionable issues, they also mentioned how it had limitations.
-Specifically, participants mentioned how they tended to lose sight of the \myquote{bigger picture} (P2)---including the overall structure, coherency, and context of the outputs.
+Specifically, participants mentioned how they tended to lose sight of the \myquote{bigger picture} (P2), referring to the overall qualities of outputs (e.g., structure, coherency, and context).
 As a result, participants mentioned how they appreciated the \control{} condition as it allowed them to compare these holistic aspects of outputs.
 In fact, after exploring fragment-level functions, participants in the \treatment{} condition frequently went back to the Database Tab as this was the only tab that allowed them to look at outputs one-by-one and compare them.